igordejanovic/parglare/docs/parser.md

 !!! warning

-    Be careful to provide parse tables compatibile with parser type.
-Passing tables containing conflicts to `Parser` class will propably result in an error, but passing tables with automatically resolved conflicts (`prefer_shifts=True`) to `GLRParser` will result in parser which may skip proper parses.
+    Be careful to provide parse tables compatible with parser type.
+Passing tables containing conflicts to `Parser` class will probably result in an error, but passing tables with automatically resolved conflicts (`prefer_shifts=True`) to `GLRParser` will result in parser which may skip proper parses.